The Best 4 Day Vancouver Itinerary by a Local

 Gardens, Granville Island, and Gastronomy

-Pull out that Compass Card; it's time to leave downtown!
-First, you'll hop on the Skytrain to head to the VanDusen Botanical Garden.
+Pull out that Compass Card; it's time to leave Downtown!
+First, hop on the Skytrain to head to the VanDusen Botanical Garden.
 Then, continue to Queen Elizabeth Park and the Bloedel Conservatory.

 Next up on your Vancouver 4 day itinerary is a visit to Granville Island Public Market.
-Here, you'll discover craft and culinary finds, including some of the freshest ingredients in Vancouver, plus artisan jewellery, souvenirs, and more!
-Lastly, return downtown and walk through the beautiful David Lam Park to eventually end up in trendy Yaletown.
+Here, you can discover craft and culinary finds, including some of the freshest ingredients in Vancouver, plus artisan jewelry, souvenirs, and more!
+Lastly, return Downtown and walk through the beautiful David Lam Park to eventually end up in trendy Yaletown.

 VanDusen Botanical Garden